 \\Section 714, 714.1; change to read as follows:

 SECTION 714 ENGINEERED COMPUTERIZED DRAINAGE DESIGN

 714.1 Design of drainage system.
-The sizing, design and layout of the drainage system shall be permitted to be designed by approved computer design methods.
+The sizing, design and layout of the drainage system shall be permitted to be designed by a registered engineer using approved computer design methods.